5 Steps to Achieve Messaging Interoperability in 2020

 While enterprise chat tools have a lot of benefits to offer, businesses are struggling to unlock their real potential.

-The belief that teams need to use multiple best-in-breed collaboration tools, shadow IT and communication silos have led to confusion and turmoil in the business space.
+The belief that teams need to use multiple best-in-breed collaboration tools has led to collaboration confusion.

 We want to connect through messaging tools – but we don’t know how to combine all of the tools we need in the same place.

 1 – Start your messaging interoperability journey with your users

 The easiest way to encourage adoption of any tool is to start with what your people need and work backwards.